 Most Occupational Safety and Health (OSH) professional positions require four-year Bachelor’s degrees.
 Since the role involves managing, supervising, and training other employees, a significant amount of related work experience with on-the-job training is usually expected.

 The course is designed for you to learn at your own pace with access to the course for six months.
 On average, students can complete it in around 328 hours.
-You must earn at least 80% on the final exams to receive certification, and you can attempt each exam twice.
+You must earn at least 80% on the final exams to receive a certificate, and you can attempt each exam twice.
 Also, a refresher exam and course is required every three years.

 Benefits of Being a Licensed Safety Professional

-- OSHA compliance: One reason many seek an LSP certification is to understand and apply the Occupational Health and Safety Administration (OSHA) standards.
+- OSHA compliance: One reason many seek an LSP certificate is to understand and apply the Occupational Health and Safety Administration (OSHA) standards.
 Let’s face it — government regulations are dry and filled with industry jargon.
 The NASP coursework breaks down the complicated language, and the certificate shows that you understand it.
-Often, OSHA and other government agencies look for certifications to verify your mastery of regulations as a safety professional and instructor for your workplace.
+Often, OSHA and other government agencies look for certificates to verify your mastery of regulations as a safety professional and instructor for your workplace.

 - Practical skills and knowledge: Receiving a license as a safety professional through NASP means completing hundreds of hours of coursework.
 Our thorough, engaging course material helps you retain knowledge and presents procedures you can implement in your workplace.
-Armed with your LSP certification, you’ll save your company money by preventing hazards and keeping your workplace safe.
+Armed with your LSP certificate, you’ll save your company money by preventing hazards and keeping your workplace safe.

 - Professional development: Participating in continuing education related to your profession has many benefits.
 It demonstrates to your employer that you can take on challenges and are dedicated to improving yourself and your workplace.
 Your team can see that you’re committed to providing real health and safety for your workplace rather than merely meeting the bare minimum that OSHA requires.

 - Training capabilities: A central responsibility of the occupational safety and health officers is training others to follow safety precautions and emergency procedures.
-Our LSP coursework and certification’s emphasis on Behavior Based Safety (BBS) allows you to master these techniques, so you can teach your entire staff how to prevent harm to themselves and their coworkers.
+Our LSP coursework and certificates emphasis on Behavior Based Safety (BBS) allows you to master these techniques, so you can teach your entire staff how to prevent harm to themselves and their coworkers.

 - Third-party verification: NASP is accredited by the International Association for Continuing Education and Training (IACET).
 We offer 24.2 Continuing Education Units (CEUs) for the successful completion of the LSP course.
-As an internationally recognized source of training and certifications, we can provide you with independent evidence of your expertise as a safety professional.
+As an internationally recognized source of training and certificates, we can provide you with independent evidence of your expertise as a safety professional.

 Topics Covered in Our Licensed Safety Professional Course